prince2398/DonationPortal/README.md

 # Donation Portal

-## Donation portral with PayUmoney as payment gateway
+### Donation portal with PayUmoney as payment gateway